 If you’re trying to figure out whether or not your relationship is toxic, you may already have the answer to your question.
-Nine times out of ten, if you have to question something- it’s usually not a positive sign.
+Nine times out of ten, if you are asking yourself “am I in a toxic relationship,” that is not a positive sign.

-They’re uncomfortable with you going out without them?
-Toxic.
+- Is your partner uncomfortable if you go out without them?

-They message you all the time?
-That’s toxic.
+- Does your partner message you all the time?

 Signs of a Toxic Relationship

 The word “toxic” is being thrown around so casually in our society.
 This is steering young adults and teens to exhibit these behaviors and accept them as normal in their relationships.

 If you’re looking for confirmation about whether or not you’re in a toxic relationship, here’s a look at some of the main traits that you might recognize.

 Some signs of a toxic relationship include: